mosra/magnum-website/content/blog/meta/new-website-is-here.rst

 You can see the Doxygen theme live at http://doc.magnum.graphics.
 Please note that the theme is still a work-in-progress and some features (such as symbol search) are yet to be implemented.
-The documentation content is gradually proofread, updated and improved to match the new theme.
+The documentation content is gradually proofread, updated, and improved to match the new theme.

 `Benefits for projects outside of Magnum`_
 ==========================================